TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Power Systems - Experimental Analysis.md

 1. Connect the Power Camera system to the Camera Hardware system.
 2. Connect two Rigol DM3058E Digital Multimeters to the system with one multimeter acting as a voltmeter and the other acting as a ammeter to measure the voltage and current.
 3. Run a test that moves the motors at various angles and takes pictures with the camera.
-4. Record the voltage and current readings for each movement.
+4. Record the voltage and current readings for each movement and picture taken.

 Power Receiver Experiment